T-Cell Immunotherapy for Neuroblastoma (ENCIT-01)

 Who is leading the ENCIT-01 phase 1 clinical trial?

-Dr. Julie Park, a national leader in caring for children with neuroblastoma and in studying the disease, is leading the ENCIT-01 trial.
-She is a doctor in the Cancer and Blood Disorders Center at Seattle Children’s Hospital, and an investigator in the Center for Clinical and Translational Research at Seattle Children’s Research Institute.
+Dr. Navin Pinto is a doctor in the Cancer and Blood Disorders Center at Seattle Children’s Hospital and an investigator in the Center for Clinical and Translational Research at Seattle Children’s Research Institute.

 - You can search by diagnosis for many clinical trials available through Seattle Children's on ClinicalTrials.gov.
 Read our guide about searching for trials on ClinicalTrials.gov (PDF).